Se habla español

 In our experience, an insurance agent saying a customer is “fully covered” usually only means they have the minimal insurance coverage required by law.

 BEST TIP we can give: Carry at least $100,000/$300,000 in uninsured/under-insured motorist coverage.
 That way, you know that regardless of how much (or how little) insurance coverage the at-fault driver possesses, you will have $100,000 available to you personally through your own insurance.
-And if passengers in your car got hurt, each will also have $100,000 available up to a maximum of $300,000 for everyone combined.
+And if passengers in your car got hurt as well, each will also have $100,000 available up to a maximum of $300,000 for everyone combined.

 Sacramento Auto Accident Lawyers